Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 Without that program, says Michaels, OSHA is limited in what it can legally do.
 OSHA can investigate a workplace injury or a complaint.
 But these workers, some of whom are undocumented immigrants with few employment options, are unlikely to complain.

-A spokesperson for OSHA tells NPR that the agency will determine "at a later date" if a revised silica special emphasis program is needed; in the meantime the agency "continues to enforce the 2016 silica standard."
+A spokesperson for OSHA tells NPR that the agency will determine "at a later date" whether a revised silica special emphasis program is needed; in the meantime, the agency "continues to enforce the 2016 silica standard."

 "Employers are responsible for providing a safe and healthy workplace free from recognized hazards," the spokesperson says.

-He's been able to dramatically reduce the amount of silica dust in his countertop fabrication shop over the last five years, he says.
+He has been able to dramatically reduce the amount of silica dust in his countertop fabrication shop over the past five years, he says.

 One of his insurers provided testing for airborne silica, and Scott says levels were initially only marginally acceptable, even though his facility doesn't do any dry processing of stone, which creates more dust.
 "We were a wet shop at that time, and we were still marginal," he says.